kkpatel1/MIPS_Single_Cycle/README.md

 - A Documentation will be provided for available Instructions and their formats, available registers and Memory etc.
 - Also a Python Program to make script which will initialize IR taking Binary Sequence or Simple Instruction as Input.
 This script can be run in ModelSim to get Simulation of Processor.

+## Dependencies:
+- ModelSim (Code is sucessfully tested on Student Edition)
+- Python 2.7 (Just to convert Mnemonics of Instructions to Hexadecimal Instruction which will be used in ModelSim)
+- Xilinx WebPack Design Software(Optional)

 ## Usage
 - Clone this Repository on your local machine (Or download ZIP file and extract it's content)
 - `src/` folder contains Source files of the Code.
 Open `MIPS_Single_Cycle.ise` using Xilinx.
 All VHDL Files are available here.